TREATMENTS AND SURGERIES

 TREATMENTS AND SURGERIES | Vasovasostomy (vasectomy reversal)

-Approximately 2% to 6% of men who’ve had a vasectomy eventually wish to regain their fertility.
+Approximately 2 to 6 per cent of men who’ve had a vasectomy eventually wish to regain their fertility.
 Although a vasectomy has long been considered an irreversible form of contraception, this is no longer the case.

 If a man wishes to have children with his partner following a vasectomy, he has two options: